Home Corporate Hackathon Guide Measuring Hackathon Success

 Pre-event and live

-Either way, the point of looking at these metrics in real time is correction, not retrospection.
-If registration is below target two days before the event, the communications plan needs an urgent push — and that decision needs to happen now, not at the post-event debrief.
+The point of looking at these metrics in real time is correction, not retrospection.
+If registration is below target, the communication plan needs an immediate push.

 +30 days